Learning to Cope with Performance

 Handling

 performance stress is a learned process.
-This

-confidence in themselves and in their abilities.
+They start to build confidence in themselves and in their

-Students who “feel good” about themselves while playing will not mind
+good” about themselves while playing will not mind putting in the hours

-putting in the hours of practice required for an exceptional performance.
+of practice required for an exceptional performance.

-Every opportunity to perform is then viewed from a position of being
+Every opportunity to perform is then viewed from a position of

-very clear expectations are established in their minds, they will learn to be as
+If very clear expectations are established in their minds, they

-consistently correct in their playing as possible.
-By striving for their best efforts, students learn the
+By striving for their best efforts, students learn the importance

-importance of goal setting, adequate preparation, and mental focus/discipline.
+of goal setting, adequate preparation, and mental focus/discipline.

 In essence, they learn what it takes to succeed.